 Have Any Pets Been Infected with COVID-19?

+Because the situation is ever-evolving, public and animal health officials may decide to test certain animals out of an abundance of caution.
+The decision to test will be made collaboratively between local, state, and federal animal and public health officials.
 After the decision is made to test, state animal health officials will designate a state-appointed veterinarian, USDA-accredited veterinarian, or foreign animal disease diagnostician to collect the sample using appropriate personal protective equipment (PPE) and sample collection methods.

 Again, current expert understanding is that COVID-19 is primarily transmitted person-to-person.
 This supports a recommendation against testing of pets for SARS-CoV-2, except by official order.
 If dogs or cats present with respiratory signs, veterinarians should test for more common respiratory pathogens.

 Pets in homes with owners with COVID-19: Although there have not been reports of pets becoming sick with COVID-19, out of an abundance of caution, it is recommended that those ill with COVID-19 limit contact with animals until more information is known about the virus.
 If you are ill with COVID-19 have another member of your household take care of walking, feeding, and playing with your pet.
-If you have a service animal or you must care for your pet, then wear a facemask; don’t share food, kiss, or hug them; and wash your hands before and after any contact with your pet or service animal.
+If you have a service animal or you must care for your pet, then wear a cloth facemask; don’t share food, kiss, or hug them; and wash your hands before and after any contact with your pet or service animal.
 You should not share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in your home.
 Additional guidance on managing pets in homes where people are sick with COVID-19 is available from the CDC.